UPSC Mains General Studies Paper – 1 Mains 2022

 - Explore the ideas of the transmission infrastructure required to transport wind energy.

-- Describe the reasons why its to explore in the limited scale context of India.
+- Describe the reasons why it is to be explored in the limited-scale context of India.

 - Accordingly, conclude it.